DevExpress-Examples/xaf-how-to-create-custom-event-and-resource-classes-for-scheduler/README.md

 5. Add Blazor compatibility options.
 See the [#region Blazor compatibility](./CS/EFCore/CustomEventsAndResources.Module/BusinessObjects/CustomEventWithUserResources.cs#L269) section in the source code.
 Skip this step if you do not plan to implement the `Event` class in an ASP.NET Core Blazor application.

-    > [!NOTE]
-    > XAF Scheduler Module for ASP.NET Core Blazor currently supports only one resource.
-You need the `ResourceIdBlazor` property to select a resource from the `Resources` collection.
-You can implement you own resource selection logic.

 6. Implement object construction.
 See the [#region Construction](./CS/EFCore/CustomEventsAndResources.Module/BusinessObjects/CustomEventWithUserResources.cs#L293) section in the source code.

     If you need to initialize a property (for example the `StartOn` or `EndOn` property) when XAF creates a new `CustomEvent`, override the `OnCreated` event.